Saturday, July 11, 2009

 All of that beauty sleep must have paid off because here's M2 the morning after (using one of the bed's dressings as a shawl).
 (Seriously, why do we get these kids toys!?
 They make anything into a toy!)

-The HnR clan took in a second game on Sunday (Brewers lost).
 Here we are just after tailgating before the game.
 As you can see on the kids' faces, they were overwhelmed with joy and energy (he said sarcastically)!
 The sun in the eyes didn't help either.

 Someone was kind enough to take our picture while we walked to the stadium.
 Moments after this pic was taken one of the courtesy golf carts stopped and asked if we wanted a ride to the stadium (sh-yeah!!!).
 This was such a huge blessing!
 He drove us all the way around the stadium to the gate that was closest to our seats (somehow lessening our steps even more).
 The best part was that it got the kids jazzed.
 R sat in the front row with M3 on his lap.
 M3 LOVED this ride so much...almost too much (as you will see/read later in this post).